wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 In the second example, we multiply all the coefficients of row 1 by 1/2 (or divide them by 2) and the coefficients of row 3 by 2.
 Finally, in the third example, we add the coefficients from row 1 to the coefficients of row 2.

-The idea behind the Gauss-Jordan elimination is to use these elementary row operations to transform the 4x4 matrix on the left inside of the augmented matrix into the identity matrix (we say that M is row-reduced) as shown below.
+The idea behind the Gauss-Jordan elimination is to use these elementary row operations to transform the 4x4 matrix on the left inside of the augmented matrix into the identity matrix (we say that M is row-reduced), as shown below.
 We say that we [augment M by identity](https://en.wikipedia.org/wiki/Augmented_matrix).
 We obtain the inverse matrix by performing the same row operations to the 4x4 identity matrix on the right inside of the augmented matrix.

 The Gauss-Jordan elimination method works as follows: